andim/andim.github.io/contact.md

 ---
 layout: page
 title: Contact
-order: 8
+order: 9
 ---

-We are thrilled to be part of the [Institute of Immunity and Transplantation](https://www.ucl.ac.uk/immunity-transplantation/) in central North London, a new hub for immunology research located in a stunning building within walking distance to Hampstead Heath.
+We are thrilled to be part of the [Institute of Infection, Immunity and Transplantation](https://www.ucl.ac.uk/medical-sciences/divisions/infection-and-immunity) in central North London, a new hub for immunology research located in a stunning building within walking distance to Hampstead Heath.
 You can find us [here](https://goo.gl/maps/RsAgTCkQwTSLdBVK7):

-Division of Infection and Immunity
-University College London
+Institute of Infection, Immunity and Transplantation University College London
 Pears Building, Pond Street
 Room 302